 About the City Council

 The City Council is the governing body of the City.
 The Mayor and four Members of the City Council are elected by Montclair voters.
 The Council Members appoint one of their fellow Members to serve as Mayor Pro Tem following each biennial election.
 Council Members are elected in even-numbered years for staggered four-year terms.
+For more information about the City's elections, see the City Clerk's General Municipal Elections page.

 Required Qualifications for Mayor and City Council Members